openstack/openstack-manuals/doc/common/glossary.rst

       An interface that is plugged into a port in a Networking network.
 Typically a virtual network interface belonging to a VM.

+   virtual networking

+      A generic term for virtualization of network functions such as switching, routing, load balancing, and security using a combination of VMs and overlays on physical network infrastructure.

    virtual port